 Cyber Secure class notation

-Address risk of cyber security incidents and demonstrate cyber security capabilities and IMO and IACS UR E26 compliance with DNV Cyber secure class notation.
+Address risk of cyber security incidents and demonstrate cyber security vessel capabilities and IMO and IACS UR E26 compliance with DNV Cyber secure class notation.

 Due to the increasing focus both from regulators and potential attackers, as well as complexity of vessels’ digital systems, along with new safety risks for the system, crew and passengers, it is essential to establish sufficient and efficient cyber security barriers.
 Increased focus is driven by: